richard12-rr/Data-visualization-/README.md

 4 duplicate values were removed and 259411 unique values remain
 ![uplicated cells](https://github.com/richard12-rr/Data-visualization-/blob/main/assets%20/images/Duplicated%20data.png)
-There were 5 columns that are outrightly empty with some cell but fortunately, The column and cells used for the analysis were not affected, hence to action was taken on
+There were 5 columns that are outrightly empty with some cell but fortunately, The column and cells used for the analysis were not affected, hence to action was taken get it edited

 ![Duplicate cells](https://github.com/richard12-rr/Data-visualization-/blob/main/assets%20/images/Empty%20cells.png)
 Station name were changed from lengthy text to Bryant, High, Hamiton, Webster, Cambridge, MPL, Rinconda, TED and Sherman Analysis